ptxtmp/ptx_slm/README.md

 ### Adding Support for New File Types
 To add support for additional file types, modify the prepare_data.py script to include new extraction functions.

+### Fine-Tuning Hyperparameters
+Experiment with different hyperparameters to find the best model for the dataset.
+Modify the distilgpt2_finetuning.py script to include these parameters.

+### Optimizing the Fine-Tuning Process
+Consider using distributed training or mixed-precision training for faster fine-tuning.

 ### Using Different Models
 While this project focuses on DistilGPT2, the same approach can be used for other models like: